 What is involved?

-At your free first consultation our specialist solicitors take detailed instructions from you of the circumstances giving rise to your injury, your medical symptoms, and of any financial losses which you have suffered.
+At your first our specialist solicitors take detailed instructions from you of the circumstances giving rise to your injury, your medical symptoms, and of any financial losses which you have suffered.
 You should have the following available for that meeting

 photographic ID, such as your passport or driving licence